itsmeeChandU/partial_face_recognition/README.rst

 --------

 * Detect partial faces using CNN
-* Extracting and Matching features using ORB and CNN
+* Extracting and Matching features using ORB and FLANN

 Note